data61/Mirza/STYLEGUIDE.md

 # General

-In general, you would want to prioritize being consistent with the rest of the module.
+1. In general, you would want to prioritize being consistent with the rest of the module.

-In any record/data definition, the commas go on the Left Hand Side of the field.
+1. In any record/data definition, the commas go on the Left Hand Side of the field.

+1. Unless it's necessary(it would look hideous if we don't), we do not go over 80 characters in a line.
+In your editor, make sure there is some sort of mechanism to tell you whether or not you have crossed the 80 character limit Most good editors should allow you to have a ruler at the 81st character.

+# Helper functions

+A top-down approach to writing functions is preferred.
+What that means is, helper functions tend to go underneath the higher level function.

+At the moment, this is restricted to function definitions, not the function body.
+So, the use of `let` and `where` is simply a matter of choice/consistency and is not governed by this style rule.

+If a helper function is being called by multiple higher-level functions, then consider putting it in a relevant Utils module.
+Some examples of Utils modules in this codebase are `QueryUtils`, `StorageUtils`, `Utils`.

+If three or more of these helper functions pop up which you feel like need a new module of their own, make one and name it `<Description>Utils.hs`.

 # Database